mattbaxter689/Air-Quality/README.md

 Each repository will contain a separate README file that will dive into what it handles and how to run everything.

+## Note: uv Package Manager
+Something I wish to highlight is that for the dbt, pytorch model, and API code, I make use of the uv Python package manager.
+This has been an excellent tool and is fantastic at setting up and maintaining my Python environments.
+The only reason it is not part of the prefect code is the prefect Docker image being used just needs a few additional packages added, and I did not want to go through the headache of configuring uv in that environment.

 ### Future Enhancements:
 Now, just because this project is "finished" does not mean I am going to leave it alone from here on.
 Instead, I want to use this project as a focal point, and